HansMolemanPNG/hansmolemanpng.github.io/docs/kb/injection-attacks/xxe.md

     ```xml
     <!ENTITY % eval "<!ENTITY &#x25; error SYSTEM 'file:///path/%file;'>">
     ```
   - Failure to escape these characters often results in **markup declaration errors**.

-3. **Order of Expansion**
+1. **Order of Expansion**

 - Override entities must be declared before `%local_dtd;` is expanded — the internal subset is processed first, so any overrides must be in place before the external DTD is loaded.
-  - Once `%local_dtd;` is expanded, the parser reaches the first relevant use site of `%expr;` and injects the exfiltration chain into the DTD.
+- Once `%local_dtd;` is expanded, the parser reaches the first relevant use site of the overridden entity and injects the exfiltration chain into the DTD.
 Within that injected text, `%eval;` is expanded inline — its expansion produces the declaration of `%error`.
 Immediately after, `%error;` is expanded, triggering the URI resolution that leaks the file contents.
 - The entire chain executes automatically as part of `%local_dtd;` processing.
 Explicitly expanding `%eval;` or `%error;` in the internal subset is neither possible nor necessary — and attempting to do so would cause the parser to reject the payload due to the parameter entity chaining restriction in the internal subset.

-4. **Include a Structural Padding**
+1. **Include Structural Padding for Declaration-Embedded Injection Points**

-- When including external DTDs, add a placeholder declaration like:
+- When the overridden entity is referenced inside a markup declaration (like `<!ELEMENT>` or `<!ATTLIST>`), add a padding declaration to absorb the remainder of the broken declaration:

 ```xml
   <!ELEMENT aa (bb'>
 ```

-- This prevents syntax conflicts when the external DTD introduces new declarations.
+- The exact form of the padding depends on the target DTD.
+Refer to [Dissecting the Structural Padding](#dissecting-the-structural-padding) for the derivation process.
+- Root-level injection points do not require padding.

+1. **Use Single Quotes as Entity Value Delimiters**

+- The exfiltration declarations inside the entity value use double quotes (`SYSTEM "..."`).
+The outer entity value delimiter must therefore be single quotes to avoid the parser closing the entity value prematurely at the first `"` it encounters.
+This applies to both injection types.

-5. **Use Parameter Entities for Injection**
+1. **Use Parameter Entities for Injection**

 - Always use **parameter entities** (`%`) for overriding and chaining.

-6. **Error-Based Exfiltration Logic**
+1. **Error-Based Exfiltration Logic**

 - Reference a non-existent file concatenated with the target file content.
 - Example: